Food, Activity and Recommendations Based On Glucose

 If a snack is needed, your snack should contain either starch or sugar.

-+ your glucose when you start the activity
+• Your glucose when you start the activity

-+ if you are taking insulin, when was the last dose of your rapid-acting insulin
+• If you are taking insulin, when was the last dose of your rapid-acting insulin

-photo 1: half cup of juice
+photo 1: 1/2 cup of juice

-photo 2: one cup of milk
+photo 2: 1 cup of milk

-photo 3: one small piece of fruit
+photo 3: 1 small piece of fruit

-photo 4: one cup of light yogurt
+photo 4: 1 cup of light yogurt

 photo 6: three glucose tablets